learnk8s/learnk8s.io/_blog/why-kube/index.md

-During the last few years, the industry has experienced a shift towards micro service-based architecture.
+During the last few years, the industry has experienced a shift towards developing smaller and more focussed applications.

-It doesn't come as a surprise that more and more companies are breaking their massive and static monoliths into a set of decoupled and independent microservices.
+It doesn't come as a surprise that more and more companies are breaking their massive and static monoliths into a set of decoupled and independent components.

 And rightly so.

-Microservices are:
+Services that are tiny in size are:

 - quicker to deploy because you create and release smaller services
 - easier to iterate on, since adding features happens independently
 - resilient — the overall service can still function despite one of the services not being available

-Microservices are great from a product and development perspective.
+Smaller services are great from a product and development perspective.

-But how does the microservices cultural shift impact the infrastructure?
+But how does that cultural shift impact the infrastructure?

-It turns out that things are rather simple when you deal with a few sparse applications.
+It turns out that things are rather simple when you deal with a few sparse large applications.

-You only manage a handful of them, and your infrastructure team has plenty of time to dedicate to support and release.
+You can count them with your hands, and indeed your infrastructure team has plenty of time to dedicate to support and release.

 If you're a large organisation, managing hundreds of applications is demanding, but still manageable.

 You have several teams dedicated to developing, packaging and releasing applications.

-Microservices, on the other hand, introduces a different challenge.
+Developing services out of smaller components, on the other hand, introduces a different challenge.

-When for every application, you can refactor the same apps in a collection of four microservices, you have at least four times more services to develop, package and release.
+When for every application, you can refactor the same apps in a collection of four components, you have at least four times more services to develop, package and release.

-It's not uncommon for a small service to be made out of a dozen of micro-services such as a front-end app, a backend API, an authorisation server, an admin application, etc.
+It's not uncommon for a small service to be made out of a dozen of components such as a front-end app, a backend API, an authorisation server, an admin application, etc.

 Indeed when you develop services that interact with each other, you see an explosion of applications deployed on your infrastructure.

-And that's a challenge in managing and scaling your infrastructure.
+And that's the challenge in managing and scaling your infrastructure.

 But it doesn't end there.

-Most of the microservices are deployed to virtual machines such as Amazon EC2, Digital Ocean Droplets or Azure Virtual Machines.
+Most of the services are deployed to virtual machines such as Amazon EC2, Digital Ocean Droplets or Azure Virtual Machines.

 Each virtual machine comes with an operating system that consumes part of the memory and CPU allocated to it.